Call of Duty: Ghosts: Extinction

-The third map, "Mayday", is released as part of the Devastation DLC pack, and is the second of four episodes of Extinction.
+The third map, "Mayday", was released as part of the Devastation DLC pack.
 The map takes place on board a Naval ship, 26 days after the events in "Nightfall", and introduces two more new types of Cryptids: The Seeder (Which looks like the red seekers) but is bright orange and spawns' plantlike turrets that shoot projectiles at the players, and the Kraken, the large, multi-tentacled boss at the end of the chapter.
 In addition to weapons scattered throughout the ship, players can access schematics to build powerful offensive and defensive weapons, including 4 variations of the Venom X from the previous chapter.
-Players can also find intel as well to learn more about the story of Extinction.
+Players can also find intel to learn more about the story of Extinction.

-The fourth map, "Awakening", which is released as part of the Invasion DLC pack, is advertised as the third episode.
+The fourth map, "Awakening", was released as part of the Invasion DLC pack.
 The map takes place in an underground Cryptid hive, 36 hours after "Mayday", and introduces three new types of Cryptids: the flying Gargoyle, the explosive Bomber, and the powerful Mammoth.
 The Cryptids' masters, the Ancestors, are also seen in the map.
 The players have access to ARK attachments, which turn weapons into laser weapons, greatly increasing their power.
-As with the previous two maps, intels can be found to discover more information regarding the story.
+As with the previous two maps, story intel can be found.

-The final map, "Exodus", which also acts as the final episode of Extinction, is released as part of the Nemesis DLC pack.
+The final map, "Exodus", was released as part of the Nemesis DLC pack.
 The map takes place in a launch facility, 3 months after "Awakening", where the players are pit in a final battle against the forces of the Cryptids.
 Nearly every Cryptid type is encountered in the map, including the Ancestors.
 Players can choose their own paths in progressing throughout the map.
-The map also introduces two brand new weapons, the NX-1 Disruptor and the NX-1 Grenades, which are required in taking out the Ancestors.
+The map also introduces two brand new weapons, the NX-1 Disruptor and the NX-1 Grenades, which are required to take out the Ancestors.